ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    and incident client.

 Incident server:
-:  An entity which provides which is responsible for detecting and reporting one network incident, performing network incident diagnosis, resolution and prediction, etc.
+:  An entity which is responsible for detecting and reporting one network incident, performing network incident diagnosis, resolution and prediction, etc.

 Incident client: